flaviaraujo/project-OOP/README.md

 ## TODO list

-- [ ] Remove class Register
+- [x] Remove class Register (Notes - 1)
 - [x] Activity name problem with spaces when searching
-- [x] Change the users from ArrayList to a HashMap (Notes - 1)
+- [x] Change the users from ArrayList to a HashMap (Notes - 2)
 - [x] Change user to include weight, height and age
+- [ ] fix activity name input in create plan interactively
 - [ ] review functions to get calories burned
 - [ ] Command line arguments
 - [ ] Add user perspective
+- [ ] Encapsulate app; add clone's
 - [ ] Add more exception handling - nextInt, next and nextLine
 - [ ] Add throw to functions that can return null (search, get, etc)
 - [ ] searchActivity function exception handling + rename this method
 - [ ] When calling User.deleteActivity() check in the registers if the activity is being used and if so throw exception.
-- [ ] Add option to create activity when registering a register
+- [ ] Add option to create activity when registering a register, if this one is unique (cpm registers) add it to the user activities
 - [ ] Sort events in a plan by date time
 - [x] Add hard notion to activities
 - [ ] Add create plan based on user objectives